SpectralModel#

 Let’s start out by creating a SpectralModel object.

-This will load the requested opacities and create an object ready to calculate spectra.
+This will simply load the requested opacities and create an object ready to calculate spectra.

 [3]: